Pregnancy: Common Problems Of Pregnant Women

 Postpartum depression can cause mothers to experience severe mood swings and exhaustion.
 They also feel a constant sense of hopelessness.
 These feelings can ultimately affect the mother’s ability to take care of herself and her child.
 When left untreated, the condition can become worse over time.
 The symptoms of postpartum depression may differ for each person.

-Symptoms of depression after pregnancy are the following:
+Symptoms of depression after a woman’s pregnancy

 - Feeling of exhaustion but can’t sleep